-Provide general, technological and practical education which supplements the training received in the company by the apprentices.
-The Department of National Education and Youth is responsible for educational monitoring of all training courses dispensed to those who have chosen this particular path to qualification.
-Creating apprentice training centres is subject to agreements concluded between the regional councils and partners such as training bodies managed by the local authorities, chambers of commerce, trade or agriculture, public or private education institutions under contract, companies, associations, etc. CFAs are detailed and regulated by the Sixth part, book II of the French Code of Labour.
+CFAs provide general, technological and practical training that complements the training received by apprentices in companies.
+The Ministry of National Education is responsible for the pedagogical supervision of all training provided through apprenticeships.
+The creation of apprentice training centres is the subject of agreements concluded between the regional councils and partners such as training bodies managed by local authorities, chambers of commerce, trades or agriculture, public or private educational institutions under contract, companies, associations, etc. CFAs and their organisation are governed by Articles L6211-1 to L6211-4.

-The convention (article L6233-8 of the French Code of Labour) concerning the creation of a CFA sets down the methods for the administrative, pedagogical and financial organisation: the method for recruiting personnel, the number of apprentices that can be received, the diplomas prepared, the recruiting area, training premises, methods of financing.
+The agreement (detailed in Article L6232-1 of the Labour Code) setting up a CFA sets out the administrative, educational and financial organisation: the method of recruiting staff, the number of apprentices who can be taken on, the qualifications prepared, the recruitment area, the training locations and the financing arrangements.

 The territory of each académie is divided into sectors and districts.
 Art.
 D211of the French Code of Education establishes that "school districts correspond to the catchment areas of the lycées.
 The pupils in the school sectors that they group together must be able to obtain a variety in the education that is sufficient to allow for the proper operation of the orientation.
 However, some education and certain professional specialties, due to their specificity, are subject to locations that only correspond to catchment which is either national, common to several académies, or for the académie".

 Lycées receive the pupils that reside within their catchment area.
 The académie director, head of the local services for the Department of National Education and Youth, determines for the beginning of each school year the maximum number of pupils that can be received in each institution according to the facilities and the means that it has".